OracularIS/autest/docs/Getting_AuTest.md

 ### Step:1

 Users from the organization log in to SmartApps and register.
+You can also login through Microsoft and Google account.

 ![](Images/image5.png)